rasmus-kirk/halo/documents/thesis/05-arith/05-spec.md

 - *note*: At this point, we want to emphasize the expressivity of index map as an abstraction.
 Pre-constraints, trace table and gates are all defined as / from an index map.
 Index maps also interface nicely with equations.
 Subsequently, we will see that even the circuit $(R,X,W)$ are also index maps.
 All whilst accounting for incomplete protocol specific information via thunk arguments.

+### Relative Wires

 \begin{definition}[Relative Wires]
 Relative wires, are wires that are the last $b(\abst{g})$ input wires that do not exist in the gadget's pre-constraints.
 We call the gadget of a relative wire, the relative gadget.
 The gadget whose pre-constraints first row contains the relative wire is called the base gadget.
-Wheras the last row of the relative gadget's pre-constraints when fed to its term equation can refer to the relative wire.Thus, the base gadget's pre-constraints must appear immediately after the relative gadget's pre-constraints in the trace table.
+Wheras the last row of the relative gadget's pre-constraints when fed to its term equation can refer to the relative wire in the next row.
+Thus, the base gadget's pre-constraints must appear immediately after the relative gadget's pre-constraints in the trace table.
 We now continue defining more projections for properads and gadgets to define relative wires.
 \end{definition}
 $$
 \begin{array}{cc}